centreon/centreon-documentation/fr/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

 The login and access token handling will be made by the plugin itself.

+> Using a proxy?
+Add this non-mandatory dependancy to your central server / all the pollers that will perform discovery using a proxy.
+>
+> `yum install perl-LWP-Protocol-connect̀`

 ### Azure CLI 2.0 (for 'azcli' custom mode)

 The CLI needs at least Python version 2.7